freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Download new features from the marketplace
 ******************************************
-In **Plugins** menu choose **Install from marketplace**.
-After the list is updated (it can take up to a minute) you will see the list of plugins on the markeplace that are available for your current Freedomotic version.
+In the **Plugins** menu click **Install from marketplace**.
+After the list is updated (it can take up to a minute) the list of plugins on the markeplace that are available for your current Freedomotic version will be displayed.
-To install one double click on it and follow the instructions.
+To install one, double click on it and follow the instructions.

 .. figure:: images/jfrontend/plugins/install-from-marketplace.png
     :width: 500px